nakayama-kazuki/202x/threejs/en/readme.md

    - Resize `width` and `height` of `WebGLRenderer.domElement`
    - Change settings for coordinate processing and rendering

-I considered addressing it like this.
+I tried the following approach.

 ```javascript
 function createOuterWindow(in_document) {